Hacktix/GBEDG/mbcs/index.md

 In the world of emulators we're not dealing with actual hardware - all we have are ROM files.
 These provide the data stored on the cartridge, but not the functionality of it - that part has to be emulated.

-GameBoy ROMs feature a so-called "Cartridge Header" section in memory which contains all sorts of metadata about the game stored on the cartridge.
+Gameboy ROMs feature a so-called "Cartridge Header" section in memory which contains all sorts of metadata about the game stored on the cartridge.
 For the detection of the MBC type the only relevant byte in the ROM file is located at $0147.
 This byte is an identifier for the individual MBC type as well as the additional hardware on the cartridge, such as external RAM, Real Time Clocks or Rumble.

 | **Code** | **MBC Type**  | **Additional Hardware**                       |
 | -------- | ------------- | --------------------------------------------- |